Self-employed musicians: Financial guidance (COVID-19)

 Universal Credit is replacing the following benefits which are being phased out:

 You can remain on any of the above benefits without needing to apply for Universal Credit.
-If your circumstances change in a way that would mean you would need to make a new claim to one of the other benefits however, you will need to claim Universal Credit instead as legacy benefits are not accepting new applicants.
+However, if your circumstances change in a way that requires you to make a new claim, you may need to claim Universal Credit instead, as legacy benefits are not accepting new applicants.
 You may also have to move to Universal Credit if the Department for Work and Pensions (DWP) contacts you to do so.

 If you are receiving any of the above benefits or tax credits they will stop if you make a Universal Credit claim.